 “…the music ….. incorporates 20th century composition, blissful pop and ethereal drones.
 It is music to reflect and relax to – a soundscape in which to lose yourself.”

-Charles Vaughan, Orla Wren, Epic 45, Good Weather for an Airstrike and Brambles are some examples.
+Charles Vaughan, Orla Wren, Epic 45, much of Pink Floyd, are some examples.

 Daylighting listening moves widely from the 60s to the present, with a particular leaning towards British progressive rock of the 60s and 70s – see Old Music Still Contemporary Sound: